Locating and Editing Factual Associations in Mamba: Discussion

 \section{Discussion}

-In this paper we have explored whether the analytical methods and tools developed for transformer LMs can also be applied on Mamba, a recurrent state-space architecture, and we have compared the mechanisms of factual recall between the two classes of models.
-Our experiments have been limited to Mamba-2.8b, the largest available LM of that family, and comparisons to Pythia-2.8b (selected over Llama or GPT models as they do not offer pretrained models of similar size).
+In this paper we have set out to understand whether the analytical methods and tools developed for transformer LMs can also be applied on the Mamba recurrent state-space architecture.
+Although our experiments have been limited to Mamba-2.8b, the largest available LM of that family, and comparisons to the similarly-sized transformer Pythia-2.8b, the methods we have introduced are general, and can be used to analyze to any state-space model.

-With activation patching we have found that, similar to autoregressive transformer LMs, Mamba shows signs of localization at the last subject token and at specific layer ranges while recalling a fact.
-We have applied rank-one model editing (ROME) to rewrite a fact in specific parameters in Mamba.
-Although, unlike transformers, Mamba has no MLP modules, we find that their $\text{W}_o$ weights can receive edits with good generalization and specificity at a range of layers.
-Then we have studied the linearity of the embeddings of factual relations in Mamba and have found that many can be well approximated by $\textsc{Lre}$, again resembling transformer LMs.
-Although Mamba has no attention modules, we have been able to partially adapt the tools of attention knock-out using an SSM blocking technique, and this reveals information flows similar to transformers.
-In summary, we find that many of the tools used to interpret and edit large transformers can be adapted to work with Mamba as well, and that despite the architectural differences, when it comes to factual recall, Mamba shares many similarities with transformer LMs.
+Our overall comparisons of Mamba and transformers are positive: with activation patching we have found that, similar to autoregressive transformer LMs, Mamba shows signs of localization at the last subject token and at specific layer ranges while recalling a fact.
+Although, unlike transformers, Mamba has no MLP modules, we find that their $\text{W}_o$ weights can receive rank-one model editing (ROME) edits with good generalization and specificity at a range of layers, similar to $\text{W}_\mathit{down}$ in Pythia and GPT family of LMs.
+We have studied the linearity of the embeddings of factual relations in Mamba and have found that many can be well approximated by $\textsc{Lre}$, again resembling autoregressive transformer LMs.
+We have also been able to partially adapt the tools of attention knock-out in Mamba by blocking outgoing information from a token, revealing information flows similar to transformer LMs during factual recall.

+The similarity that we have observed between factual recall mechanisms in transformers and Mamba leads us to speculate that the autoregressive language modeling task itself induces a pattern of localized factual recall that is independent of modeling architecture.
+When constraining a model to process text from beginning to end, the ordering creates a specific bottleneck in the information flows: the end of a subject becomes a singular moment at which recognition of the subject is both possible and useful, and we find that both transformers and Mamba arrange their computations to localize factual recall at that moment.
+We hypothesize that other future autoregressive LMs architectures should expect to see similar locality in factual recall as well.

+In summary, we find that many of the tools used to interpret and edit large transformers can be adapted to work with Mamba, and we are optimistic that those tools will continue to be useful as architectures continute to evolve.